pluja/Selfhosted-Google-Photos-Alternative/02-Photo-Storage-Solution.md

 - [DigiKam](https://www.digikam.org/) - Face Recognition and Metadata management.

-- Brotli - Super Fast and efficient compression tool.
+- rsync - Efficient backup tool.

 I will be synching my Phone photos using Syncthing to my Raspberry Pi 4 server.
 There I will run a serires of scripts to help me organize the photos by Year and Month.
 Then I will make use of DigiKam locally to have the ability to run Face tagging and recogntion along with metadata tweaking.